Rahul91/Real-Time-Chat-App/backend/README.md

 # Chat App:
-An app build on top of flask-restful framework coupled with Mysql and rabbitmq.
-I have used pika client to make the message publish async.
+Production ready chat app build on top of flask-restful framework coupled with Mysql and Angularjs.

 ## Architecture:
 The overall services are divided into 2 parts: